ifmeorg/ifme/README.md

 Getting Involved
 ---------------

 Fork the repository, pick up an issue, or create an issue for a feature you would like to see.
-If would like to be added as a collaborator, email join.ifme@gmail.com.
+If would like to be added as a collaborator and added to our Slack [page](https://ifme.slack.com), email join.ifme@gmail.com.

-Check out our Slack [page](https://ifme.slack.com) if you have any questions, ideas, or concerns!

 You can provide your feedback [here](http://goo.gl/forms/8EqoJDDiXY)!